Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Simulation Experiments and Analysis

 First, the robot operates in the opposite setting: it is commanded to walk forward with a constant velocity while subjected to three levels of backward force.
 The average forward velocity $\bar v_x$ is recorded for each trial.
 Similarly, angular velocity tracking is tested with constant yaw commands under three levels of external torque.
 For visualization, rewards for each objectives are expressed as mean squared errors (MSE):

-The results in \Cref{fig:expmorl} show Pareto fronts (upper panels) and velocity responses (lower panels).
-From the results, we observe that the majority of solutions are non-dominated, i.e., they cannot be improved in one objective without degrading another, and thus lie on the Pareto-front (PF).
-This indicates that our training strategy can effectively approximate the Pareto-optimal set.
-The PF exhibits an approximately monotonically decreasing trend, further confirming the strongly conflicting nature of this locomotion problem.
+For visualization clarity, the reported MSE values are computed over time-averaged steady-state windows after initial transients, and smoothed using an exponential moving average.
+The results in \Cref{fig:expmorl} show trade-off curves (upper panels) and velocity responses (lower panels).
+From the results, we observe that many solutions exhibit clear trade-offs, where improving one objective typically degrades the other.
+This suggests that preference-conditioned training produces a consistent empirical trade-off curve across different preference settings.
+The curve exhibits an approximately monotonically decreasing trend, consistent with the practical tension between command tracking and force compliance in this setting.
 Moreover, the smoothness of the curve suggests that our policy provides a continuous and feasible solution space, accommodating arbitrary user-specified preferences.

 We further test an orthogonal setting where forward velocity is commanded while lateral forces are applied.
 As shown in \Cref{fig:exp22morl}, the policy produces diagonal walking by combining both objectives, whereas the baseline fails to adapt and mainly tracking command.